AI4Bharat/indicTrans/AI4B_Demo/README.md

 # IndicTrans Workshop 2022

-In this workshop, we will finetune [wav2vec2]() style model from scratch on custom asr data using [Fairseq]() library.
-We will also train an n-gram language model using [Kenlm]() library.
-Finally we will export it to Huggingface's format and deploy it as a web app using [Gradio]().
+In this workshop, we will finetune IndicTrans model from scratch on custom data using [fairseq](https://github.com/facebookresearch/fairseq) library.

 The resources provided in this workshop will help you to understand
 - How to run inference with IndicTrans model
 - How to use the model with hosted APIs